 Natural Remedies for Thyroid Disease:

-A thyroid disease may be causing you to feel sluggish.
+A thyroid disease may cause you to feel sluggish.
 Here are some of the ways you can help recover:

 - Go gluten- and mostly dairy-free (especially from A1 casein cows).